 Whoever the winner, the point is that the UK has been democratic for a centuries and you’d expect them to be pretty good at it.
 However sometimes a UK citizen can look at the political system and see there’s something very wrong.

 Firstly there’s the voting system, it is perfectly possible to get millions of votes without a single representative elected into Parliament.
 Sometimes there’s a sigh of relief where some extreme party can effectively be ignored despite garnering a sizeable following of voters.
 Other times it just looks profoundly unfair, consider the Green Part getting over 1/2 million votes and one member of parliament against the SNP (Scottish National Party) who got less than a million and have 31 members.
+It’s enough to drive you to drink, if you do then you might enjoy this article about the drug Selincro.

 There’s lots more examples and outside the two main parties, there’s few political parties who consider the current situation fair.
 However even within the elected representatives strange undemocratic situations seems to occur with remarkable regularity.
 Take for example the Brexit situation that currently is causing utter chaos within the United Kingdom.
 The current Prime Minister Theresa May decided she didn’t have a big enough majority for her preferred version of Brexit so called an election to increase it.
 Unfortunately this didn’t go quite to plan and now there is complete disarray, with her majority disappearing.